liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.Utils.init

-    Like all plugin init() functions this gets called from :js:func:`GateOne.Utils.postOnLoad` which itself is called at the end of :js:func:`GateOne.initialize`.
+    Like all plugin init() functions this gets called from :js:func:`GateOne.Utils.postInit` which itself is called at the end of :js:func:`GateOne.initialize`.
 It simply attaches the 'save_file' (WebSocket) action to :js:func:`GateOne.Utils.saveAsAction` (in :js:attr:`GateOne.Net.actions`).

 .. js:function:: GateOne.Utils.createElement(tagname, properties)